openstates/documentation/contributing/communication.rst

 **Want to ask a general question, have a conversation, or listen in to the community?**

-    The best place is our `Slack Channel <https://openstates-slack.herokuapp.com/>`_.
+    The best place is our `Discourse Forum <https://discourse.openstates.org/>`_.
 This is the main place for Open States discussion.
 The core team and many other contributors are present there, and we're usually able to answer questions in a timely fashion.

 **Have a private or financial question, or a security concern?**